seankross/bookdown-start/docs/01-Theme4.md

 [DP1.00033.001](https://data.neonscience.org/data-products/DP1.00033.001){target="_blank"}: Phenology images

 A file with previously released NEON data that has been processed into “targets” is provided below.
 The same processing will be applied to new data that are used for forecast evaluation.
-Before the Phenology challenge begins, a processing script will be available in the [neon4cast-phenology GitHub repository](https://github.com/eco4cast/neon4cast-phenology){target="_blank"}.
+The processing script is available on the [neon4cast-phenology GitHub repository](https://github.com/eco4cast/neon4cast-phenology){target="_blank"}.

 ### Green chromatic coordinate (gcc)

 **Definition**

-The ratio of the green digital number to the sum of the red, green, blue digital numbers from a digital camera
+The ratio of the green digital number to the sum of the red, green, blue digital numbers from a digital camera.  gcc_90 is the 90th percentile of the gcc within a set of pixel called a region of interest (ROI)

 **Motivation**